-A headache is defined as a pain starting from the head or upper neck.
-The pain originates from the tissues and structures that surround the skull or brain.
+Headaches are defined as a pain in the head or upper neck.
+The pain originates from the tissues and structures that surround the skull or the brain.
 The pain experienced may be a dull ache, sharp, throbbing, constant, intermittent, mild, or intense.

 In most cases headaches are nothing serious and either clear-up on their own or can be treated with over the counter painkillers.